olsonpm/nss-certutil-helpers/README.md

 ## Before I get technical
-Supporting documentation I found helpful is listed at the bottom, though a large thanks is due to Firstyear whose blog post listed and explained the pieces fairly well.
+Supporting documentation I found helpful is listed at the bottom, though a large thanks is due to Firstyear<sup>[1](#referenced-documentation)</sup> whose blog post listed and explained the pieces fairly well.
 It was just missing an example pulling them all together.

 ## To install